nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * Cons: May result in more classes.
 * **Alternative 2:** The `AddressBookParser` class is responsible for parsing the command.
     * Pros: More centralized command parsing.
     * Cons: May result in the `AddressBookParser` class becoming too large.
-This also goes against various SWE principles, and makes the code harder to maintain.
+This also goes against various SWE principles ,and makes the code harder to maintain.

 --------------------------------------------------------------------------------------------------------------------